 About Buffalo Zoo

 The philosophy of the zoo is to exhibit animals and plants in ecological habitats and geographical arrangements that represent the biomes of the world.
-Current programs focus on providing visitors with a better understanding of the natural world, how animals relate to each other, to their environment and to humankind.
+Current programs focus on providing visitors with a better understanding of the natural world, and how animals relate to each other, to their environment, and to humankind.

 The zoo is spread over 23.5 acres.
 It houses some of the world’s most exotic and endangered species as well as local wildlife.
 The animals move freely within their enclosures with trees, streams, pools and other features representing their natural habitats.